 On the business stage, paying one’s dues translates to piecing together a compelling brand story and telling it as often and to as many people as possible.
 Do this well and, over time, you will gain the admiration and respect of peers and prospects.
 Stay positive, smile, and explore new ways to demonstrate your value.
 Today’s toil in the trenches is tomorrow’s conquest.

 Historically, getting to the top—in any field—requires an unrelenting commitment to excellence, discipline, and personal sacrifice.
-In our highly-commoditized, attention-deprived world, getting noticed is a daily fight.
+As every aspect of business has become more crowded and commoditized, getting noticed is a daily fight.
 Every ounce of recognition must be earned.
 Anyone who has spent time perfecting a craft understands the effort that is involved in breaking through and making an impression.
 Passion is not enough.
-In order to dwell top of mind you have to hit people in the core of their limbic lobe, stir their emotions, and become a memory that is impossible to displace.
+In order to dwell top of mind, you have to hit people in the core of their limbic lobe, stir their emotions, and become a memory that is impossible to displace.

 As with the arts, there are no overnight sensations in business.
 We see legions of professionals paying the price while pursuing their vision.
 The ostensible trappings of success and fame belie the back-story of struggle and survival that played out behind the scenes.
 Of those who make the cut, and live lives of abundance and prosperity, many came from modest beginnings, assumed great risk, and endured lean times.
 The common thread is that when the situation dictated, they produced.